IMRO832000/data-visualization-project/README.md

 # data-visualization-project
-simple dv project - using flask , html css javascript
+simple dv project - using flask,html,css,javascript(web page design for creating a dashboard for visualization)